 - Some of the Internationals fighting for the Republic during the Spanish Civil War were German and Italian exiles who had given up hope of returning home and instead fought to prevent fascist rule in Spain so that they might live there.

 - The first Czech Legion, after World War One.
 Their country was then merely a province of Austria-Hungary, who started the war and teamed up with the Germans.
 The Czechs had very little reason to fight for them, and surrendered to the opposing Russians whenever they could.
 Through a lot of political scheming, the Russians were convinced to raise a Czech legion of 60,000 men to fight against the Austrians.
-Then the Revolution broke out, and with the peace treaty between Russia and Austria, and the vicious warfare and politicking in Russia, they would not get their goal, an independent Czechia, so they turned to the western allies.
-They could not leave the country through the western side, so the allies chose to rendezvous with them in the port of Vladivostok, on the other side of Russia.
-They crossed the country in three years, using the railways that they hijacked, joined with the Russian White Army (a coalition of anti-Communists) and the allies, stole the Tsarís gold, traded it for free passage to Vladivostok with the advancing Reds when they lost, and safely sailed home, to the newly founded country of Czechoslovakia.
+Then the Revolution broke out, and with the peace treaty between Russia and Austria, and the vicious warfare and politicking in Russia, they would not get their goal, an independent Czechia, so they turned to the western Entente.
+They could not leave the country through the western side, so the Entente chose to rendezvous with them in the port of Vladivostok, on the other side of Russia.
+They crossed the country in three years, using the railways that they hijacked, joined with the Russian White Army (a coalition of anti-Communists) and the Entente, stole the Tsarís gold, traded it for free passage to Vladivostok with the advancing Reds when they lost, and safely sailed home, to the newly-founded country of Czechoslovakia, a social democracy.